zonaro/wallpaperhaven_cc/README.md

 To run this app, you need to have [Flutter](https://flutter.dev/) installed on your machine.
 Follow these steps to install and run the app:

-- Clone this repository to your local machine using `git clone https://github.com/zonaro/wallpaperhaven_cc.git`
+- Clone this repository to your local machine using `git clone https://github.com/zonaro/wallhaven_cc.git`
-- Navigate to the project directory using `cd wallpaperhaven_cc`
+- Navigate to the project directory using `cd wallhaven_cc`
 - Run `flutter pub get` to install the dependencies
 - Run `flutter run` to launch the app on your device or emulator